Page last updated22nd October 2024

 [3] Intentional self-harm as a principal diagnosis for external causes of injury or poisoning for Aboriginal and Torres Strait Islander people.

-[4] Care needs to be taken in interpreting figures relating to intentional self-harm due to a revision process for coroner certified deaths and coding [47832].
+[4] Care needs to be taken in interpreting figures relating to intentional self-harm due to a revision process for coroner certified deaths and coding, together with enhancements to the methods in deriving Indigenous status [47832].

 References